-E34 Math of Games
+E34 Math of Games 1/2 credit

 Students in this course will investigate the mathematical components of various traditional games (dice games, card games, board games, multicultural games, lotteries, television games, Rubik's cube, Sudoku, Scrabble, pool, miniature golf and more.)
 Concepts from Algebra, Geometry, and Discrete Math will be implemented to determine outcomes, probabilities, and most effective strategies.